INTO-CPS-Association/hybrid-cosim-framework/README.md

 To import into eclipse use eclipse CDT and select file -> import -> Existing Code as Makefile Project

-#Overview
+# Overview
-The image below shows how the components are connected
+The image below shows how the components are connected.
 ![C++ Component connections](notes/hybridCosimulation-framework.png)